2022 NZNO Conference & AGM - Nurses Fronting the Battle for Health

 Te Akenehi Hei Memorial Award

 The Te Akenehi Hei Memorial Award was commissioned by Te Runanga o Aotearoa NZNO (Te Runanga) in 2001.
 It is an NZNO award that is under the tiaki of Te Runanga.
-This taonga was fashioned by two artists from Waiheki Island, Paora RangiuiaiaNgati Porou) and James Webster (Te Waka o Tainui).
+This taonga was fashioned by two artists from Waiheki Island, Paora Toi-Te-Rangiuaia (Ngati Porou) and James Webster (Te Waka o Tainui).
 It is crafted from three varieties of stone: Pounamu, takaka (white marble) and uriuri (dark basalt) and is mounted on pohutukawa.

 This taonga was created in memory of Akenehi Hei who as the first Maori nurse to register under her Maori name.
 The taonga is not specific to nursing but may be awarded to anyone (including non NZNO members) who has made a significant contribution to Maori Health.
 It is held by the recipient for a period of two years.

-Young Nurse of the Year Award trophyYoung Nurse ofthe Year Award trophy
+Young Nurse of the Year Award

-2014 was the inaugural year for this award, which recognises outstanding practice, contribution to nursing, and entrepreneurship in our young leaders of the future.
+This award recognises outstanding practice, contribution to nursing, and entrepreneurship in our young leaders of the future.

-The trophy was chosen by members of the NZNO Nurses Station Project Group, who were involved in the 2014 nominations.
+The trophy was chosen by members of the NZNO Nurses Station Project Group, who were involved in the inaugural 2014 nominations.

 The Maori koru design is inspired by the New Zealand fern frond unfurling as it grows.
 It represents peace, tranquility, personal growth, positive change and awakening.

-The Tiki is worn by the Kaiwhakahaere of NZNO and the Presidential Memorial Insignia by the President of NZNO
+The Tiki is worn by the Kaiwhakahaere of NZNO and the Presidential Memorial Insignia by the President of NZNO.